-Bradley Roush is a senior counsel and intellectual property lawyer with Foley & Lardner LLP where he focuses on electromechanical patent litigation.
+Bradley Roush is a partner with Foley & Lardner LLP where he focuses on electromechanical patent litigation.
 His experience includes various stages of U.S. district court litigations and International Trade Commission (ITC) Section 337 investigations.
 Technologies Mr. Roush has litigated include video display, computer software, narcotics and explosives detection, semiconductor materials, mobile phones, and hybrid automobiles.
 He is a member of the firm’s IP Litigation Practice.

 Prior to joining Foley, Mr. Roush was an associate at Kenyon & Kenyon LLP in New York.
 While there, he wrote and edited sections of the 2010 and 2011 editions of the firm’s ITC treatise entitled Unfair Competition and the ITC.
 Mr. Roush also gained experience as a law clerk at Stein Sperling Bennett De Jong & Driscoll PC and the Office of the Public Defender of Maryland.